Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 out of copper.
 Solar powered.
 Its called 'float tron' and its an extremely good de-chlorinator.
 You add just enough...you float one small chlorine tablet.
 Just enough to burn off the the body loaf...You can actually drink the water.
 It's that safe.
 Keeps the copper below.
+It's called Flowtron.
 I think its made in Arizona.

 A: I've tested it.
 It's not good.